nojaf/fantomas/README.md

 ## This branch: an experiment in infix layout

 This branch is not a change to Fantomas.
-It is a working note and a test bench for one style question, kept together so that the note's claims can be checked rather than taken on trust.
+It is the test bench behind a style-guide discussion, published so that the claims made there can be checked rather than taken on trust.

 **The question.** When an infix expression with `=`, `>`, `<`, `%` or `%%` is too long for one line, where does the right-hand side go?
 Fantomas has answered it three different ways over the years and none of them is written down in either F# style guide.

-**The note** is [no-break-infix-layout.md](./no-break-infix-layout.md).
-It sets out what the parser rules out, what a good layout has to achieve, ten candidate layouts with the same examples under each, and what is proposed.
-It is meant as material for a conversation at [fsharp/fslang-design](https://github.com/fsharp/fslang-design#style-guide), which is where F# style is decided.
+**The note** is an issue on [fsharp/fslang-design](https://github.com/fsharp/fslang-design#style-guide), which is where F# style is decided.
+It sets out what the parser rules out, what a good layout has to achieve, the candidate layouts with the same examples under each, and what is proposed.
+This branch is what it was written from, so that every sample in it can be reproduced.

 **The bench** is `infix-lab/`.
 Forty examples, each formatted under all ten layouts, twice over with two different names on the left so that a layout which places the right-hand side relative to the